Privacy policy

 Right to complain to the ICO

-If you are unhappy with how we have handled your personal data, you have the right to lodge a complaint with the Information Commissioner's Office (ICO), the UK's supervisory authority for data protection.
+If you are unhappy with how we have handled your personal data, or with our response to a complaint, you have the right to lodge a complaint with the Information Commissioner's Office (ICO), the UK's supervisory authority for data protection.

 You can contact the ICO at: